Mushroom Tomato Frittata

 I start by sautéing sliced white button mushrooms in a non-stick skillet.
 It’s best to make frittatas in non-stick cookware, so you can easily cut them and slide slices out of the pan.

 Once the mushrooms have browned, I add chopped roasted tomatoes.
 These are my favorite magical ingredient.

 Marinated roasted tomatoes found at the olive bar or in jars in the Italian food aisle have so much flavor.

 I pour in the whisked eggs along with lots of parsley.
 After a few minutes, the eggs start to set at the edges, which is the signal to transfer the skillet to the oven to bake.

 In less than 10 minutes the eggs are fully set.
-The mushroom tomato frittata is ready to be served warm or at room temperature.
+You can serve the mushroom tomato frittata warm or at room temperature.

 Again, I also enjoy frittata leftovers cold from the fridge in or with a salad.